-- 1. Visit http://tplinkwifi.net, and log in with the username and password you set for the router - 2.
+- 1. Visit http://tplinkwifi.net, and log in with the username and password you set for the router. - 2.
 Go to IPv6 > IPv6 Status, and you can view the current IPv6 status information of the router.

-- WAN This section shows the current IPv6 information of the router's WAN port, including Connection Type, IPv6 Address information, IPv6 Default Gateway, Primary IPv6 DNS and Secondary IPv6 DNS. - LAN This section shows the current IPv6 information of the router's LAN port, including IPv6 Address Assign Type, IPv6 Address and Link-local Address.
+- WAN This section shows the current IPv6 Connection Type. - TPv6 LAN This section shows the current IPv6 information of the router's LAN port, including IPv6 Address Type, Prefix Length and IPv6 Address.